LSRAO/submission/README.md

 python main.py
 ```

-Enter the File Path for the PDF, followed by the question that needs to be answered.
+Enter the File Path for the PDF, followed by the questions that needs to be answered.
 Output will be An updated JSON file with

 ### Project Structure